jerickjoe111/launch-school/JS230/01_DOM.md

 The Element class defines general methods:

-- `getAttribute()`: retrieves the value of the attribute key passed in as a string, returns `null` if there's no attribute with that name.
+- `getAttribute()`: retrieves the value of the attribute name passed-in as a string, returns `null` if there's no attribute with that name.
-- `setAttribute()`: sets the value of the attribute key passed in as a string.
+- `setAttribute()`: sets the value of the attribute name passed-in as a string.
-- `hasAttribute()`: returns `true` if the element has an attribute with the passed in string as a name, 'false` otherwise.
+- `hasAttribute()`: returns `true` if the element has an attribute with the passed-in string as a name, 'false` otherwise.
-- `removeAttribute()`: deletes attribute of the passed in name.
+- `removeAttribute()`: deletes attribute of the passed-in name.
 This is the only way to delete attributes.

 #### HTML attributes as element properties